RichCherng/React-Knowledge-base/README.md

 ```
 #########################################################################

+- The main difference between state and props is that props are immutable.
+This is why the container component should define the state that can be updated and changed, while the child components should only pass data from the state using props.
 - JS use 2 spaces instead of tab
 - It is, however, conventional in React apps to use on* names for the attributes and handle* for the handler methods.